itheamc/news-app-xcenter-tech/README.md

  3. News Screen

     This screen shows the as per the sources that you have been selected on sources screen.
-You can see the list of news witha acover image and title here.
+You can see the list of news with a cover image and title here.

  4. Details Screen